pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/5_ovf.md

 ### Setup and config at the first time

-After importing the image into VirtualBox, you only have to select the correct virtual network interface before launching the machine, just go to:
+After importing the image into VirtualBox, you only have to select the correct virtual network interface before launching the machine.
+Go to `Your Image >> Settings >> Network`: Adapter 1 is already bound to a bridged adapter, choose the correct name for the adapter you want to use and click `OK`.

+_Warning:_ even if the correct Name is already shown, click on it and validate, or you won't be able to start the VM (it is a known issue with the VirtualBox UI that is still there in 6.0.14).

 At first boot, a script is launched to verify network settings and start the installer.
 You can then interact with a specific Cells service via a web browser to setup and configure your instance.